ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-functions.md

 ## tupleToNameValuePairs {#tupletonamevaluepairs}

 Turns a named tuple into an array of (name, value) pairs.
-For a `Tuple(a T, b T, ..., c T)` returns `Array(Tuple(String, T), ...)` in which the `Strings` represents the named fields of the tuple and the `T`s are the values associated with those names.
+For a `Tuple(a T, b T, ..., c T)` returns `Array(Tuple(String, T), ...)` in which the `Strings` represents the named fields of the tuple and `T` are the values associated with those names.
 All values in the tuple should be of the same type.

 **Syntax**